Crypto Reality Check

 - “Borrow money to invest bigger”

-Real investments never remove risk.
+Real investing never removes risk.
 Anyone who promises certainty is not being honest.

 The Real Impact of These Schemes